5 Myths About the Missouri River – Debunked

 2) Lewis and Clark were the first to explore the Missouri River.

 The Truth: Centuries before Lewis and Clark, Native Americans explored the river and its tributaries.
 Furthermore, during the 18th Century, French and Spanish traders explored the Missouri River at least as far as the Mandan villages near today’s Bismarck, North Dakota.

 3) The Missouri River was more treacherous in the past than it is today.

-The Truth: Prior to the construction of the river’s big dams and channelization structures, the Missouri flowed at an average current velocity of 2 miles per hour, while maintaining an average depth of 3 feet.
-Today, the river south of Sioux City flows at an average velocity of 6 miles per hour and maintains an average depth of 9 feet.
+The Truth: Prior to the construction of the river’s big dams and channelization structures, the Missouri flowed at an average current velocity of two miles per hour, while maintaining an average depth of three feet.
+Today, the river south of Sioux City flows at an average velocity of six miles per hour and maintains an average depth of nine feet.
 Recently, a dive team measured the river’s current velocity at Sioux City at 9.2 miles per hour and the river’s depth at 20 feet.
-If you have ever been on the Missouri below Sioux City or had the misfortune of boating on one of the river’s reservoirs on a windy day, you know that the modern, human-engineered Missouri is not to be trifled with.
+If you have ever been on the Missouri below Sioux City, or had the misfortune of boating on one of the river’s reservoirs on a windy day, you know that the modern, human-engineered Missouri is not to be trifled with.

 4) The Army Corps of Engineers has the river under control.

 The Truth: When the Army completed the navigation channel and the upstream dams, it publicly claimed to have “tamed” the Wild Missouri.
-Yet, despite the large dams in the Dakotas and Montana, the Missouri regularly floods, sometimes spectacularly – as it did in 1993 and again in 2011.
+Yet, despite the large dams in the Dakotas and Montana, the Missouri regularly floods, sometimes spectacularly – as it did in 1993, 2011, and 2019.